Darklimitssss/Leaflet-Maps-Learning/Notes.md

 // Groups nearby markers into clusters const markers = L.markerClusterGroup();

+// MarkerCluster for clustering import 'leaflet.markercluster';

+// For better loading states
+import 'leaflet-loading';

-For a real-world app, I'd recommend combining Event-based loading with Clustering.
+**AI** For a real-world app, I'd recommend combining Event-based loading with Clustering.
 Here's why:

-Event-based loading:
+**Event-based loading:**

 Only loads data you need

 Reduces initial load time

 Saves bandwidth

 Better user experience

 More responsive app

-With Clustering:
+**With Clustering:**

 Prevents map cluttering

 Better performance with lots of markers

 Cleaner user interface

 Better mobile experience

 Easier to select zones when zoomed out

-This combination is what many production apps use (like property listing sites or store locators) because it:
+**This combination is what many production apps use (like property listing sites or store locators) because it:**
 Loads efficiently (event-based)

 Displays efficiently (clustering)

 Works well on mobile

 Handles large datasets smoothly

 Gives the best user experience

-// MarkerCluster for clustering import 'leaflet.markercluster';

-// For better loading states
-import 'leaflet-loading';